Lou Reed: 2000–2012: Rock and ambient experimentation

 On October 2 and 3, 2008, he introduced his new group, which was later named Metal Machine Trio, at the Walt Disney Concert Hall Complex in Los Angeles.
 The trio featured Ulrich Krieger (saxophone) and Sarth Calhoun (electronics), and played improvised instrumental music inspired by Metal Machine Music.
 Recordings of the concerts were released under the title The Creation of the Universe.
-The trio played at New York's Gramercy Theatre in April 2009, and appeared as part of Reed's band at the 2009 Lollapalooza.
+The trio played at New York's Gramercy Theatre in April 2009, and appeared as part of Reed's band at the 2009 Lollapalooza festival.

-Reed provided the voice of Maltazard, the villain in the 2009 Luc Besson animated/live-action feature film Arthur and the Revenge of Maltazard and appeared as himself in Wim Wenders' 2008 film Palermo Shooting.
+Reed provided the voice of Maltazard, the villain in the 2009 Luc Besson animated/live-action feature film Arthur and the Revenge of Maltazard, and appeared as himself in Wim Wenders' 2008 film Palermo Shooting.

-Reed played "Sweet Jane" and "White Light/White Heat" with Metallica at Madison Square Garden during the twenty-fifth anniversary celebration of the Rock and Roll Hall of Fame on October 30, 2009.
-In 2010, Reed featured on the song "Some Kind of Nature" with virtual band Gorillaz, from their third studio album Plastic Beach.
-In October 2011, Metallica and Reed released the collaboration album Lulu.
-It was based on the "Lulu" plays by the German playwright Frank Wedekind (1864–1918).
-The album received mixed and mainly negative reviews from music critics.
-Reed joked that he had no fans left after Metal Machine Music.
+Reed played "Sweet Jane" and "White Light/White Heat" with Metallica at Madison Square Garden during the 25th anniversary celebration of the Rock and Roll Hall of Fame on October 30, 2009.
+In 2010, he was featured on the song "Some Kind of Nature" by Gorillaz, from their third studio album Plastic Beach.
+In October 2011, Metallica and Reed released Lulu, a concept album based on the Lulu plays by the German playwright Frank Wedekind.
+The album received mainly negative reviews from music critics and was widely disliked by fans of both artists; Reed joked that he had no fans left after Metal Machine Music.
 The album debuted at No. 36 on the Billboard 200 with first-week sales of 13,000 copies, and went on to sell 280,000 copies worldwide.

 In 2012, Reed collaborated with indie rock band Metric on "The Wanderlust", the tenth track on their fifth studio album Synthetica.
 This was to be the last original composition he worked on.

 Personal life

 Reed married Bettye Kronstad in 1973.
 She later said he had been a violent drunk when on tour.
-From 1973 through early 1978, Reed was in a relationship with Rachel Humphreys, a trans woman he met at Club 82.
+From 1973 to early 1978, Reed was in a relationship with Rachel Humphreys, a trans woman he met at Club 82.
 Reed married British designer Sylvia Morales in 1980.
 In 1994, they divorced.
-From 1992 on, Reed was romantically linked to musician and artist Laurie Anderson, and the two worked together on several recordings.
+From 1992 on, Reed was romantically linked to musician and performance artist Laurie Anderson, and the two worked together on several recordings.
 They married on April 12, 2008.

 Reed said that despite his Jewish background, his "real god was rock 'n' roll".
 He practiced tai chi during the last part of his life.
-He studied meditation with Tibetan Buddhist teacher Yongey Mingyur Rinpoche, and described himself as "a student of Buddhist philosophy."
+He also studied meditation with Tibetan Buddhist lama Yongey Mingyur Rinpoche, and described himself as "a student of Buddhist philosophy."